focus-trap/focus-trap/.changeset/modern-peas-pay.md

 'focus-trap': patch
 ---

-handle unexpected param (true) passed as initialValue option
+Handle unexpected param (true) passed as the value for the `initialFocus`, `fallbackFocus`, and `setReturnFocus` options: Ignore and perform default behavior.